- Student recognizes the need to accurately record information about a source as a means of establishing credibility.

 Considering how all these voices fit together to form one body of knowledge and properly placing each in its proper context is imperative.
 For example, economists will be the best source for determining how global warming may affect economic output, but they are not the best source for determining if forecasting models are accurate.
 Climate scientists are the best source for predicting how the climate system will behave in the future under certain conditions, but military leaders might be the best sources for determining what kinds of threats social unrest will pose in regions affected by climate change.
 Each area of expertise may deserve a seat at the table, but determining how much authority each should have is determined both by context and by how that authority was created within its discipline.
-In short, a climatologist knows more about climate change than a meteorologist, and among climatologists, some have proven themselves smarter than others.
+In short, a climatologist knows more about climate change than a meteorologist, and among climatologists, some have proven themselves more reliable than others.

 The overt partisanship of political figures most often biases their opinions and policies; the moral authority of religious leaders may conflict with new technology or social change; the peer review system of academic journals has been repeatedly gamed by unscrupulous professors caught in the cutthroat world of publish or perish; and celebrities may do a few internet searches and use their places of prominence to encourage dangerous diets and medical advice.